alex6499cat/purchase-bot/README.md

         "token":"theApiTokenOfYourBot",
         "channelId":"idOfTheChannelThatYourBotIsIn"
     },
-    "buyItems":true, //set to false if don't want it to try to buy (ie only want discord notifications) "headless":true, //set to false if you want to watch the bot do its thing "products":[ // you can set any number of products.
+    "buyItems":true, //set to false if don't want it to try to buy (only want discord notifications) "headless":true, //set to false if you want to watch the bot do its thing "products":[ // you can set any number of products.
 But the more products that you have, the less likely you are to catch items that go in and out of stock very quickly.
         {